-Airline industry turmoil deepens as coronavirus pain spreads
+Airline industry crisis deepens as coronavirus pain spreads

-SYDNEY/BERLIN (Reuters) - Airline industry turmoil deepened on Thursday as Qantas Airways (QAN.AX) told most of its 30,000 staff to take leave and Lufthansa (LHAG.DE) said the industry may not survive without state aid if the coronavirus pandemic lasted a long time.
+BERLIN/SYDNEY (Reuters) - The crisis for airlines deepened on Thursday as Lufthansa (LHAG.DE) warned the industry might not survive without state aid if the coronavirus pandemic lasts a long time, and Qantas Airways (QAN.AX) told most of its 30,000 staff to take leave.

-The United Nation’s International Civil Aviation Organization called on governments to ensure cargo operations are not disrupted to maintain the availability of critical medicine and equipment such as ventilators and masks that will help reduce the spread of virus.
+The United Nation’s International Civil Aviation Organization called on governments to ensure cargo operations are not disrupted to maintain the availability of critical medicine and equipment such as ventilators and masks that will help fight the virus.

 “The spread of the coronavirus has placed the entire global economy and our company as well in an unprecedented state of emergency,” Lufthansa CEO Carsten Spohr said in a statement.
 “At present, no one can foresee the consequences.”